openjck/domainspy/README.md

 want to buy, run the script, and domainspy will tell you if any of them are available.

+Domains can move fast.
 You might want to consider running domainspy automatically, for example as a cron job, and having the results emailed to you.

 domainspy uses the [namecheap.domains.check method](https://www.namecheap.com/support/api/methods/domains/check.aspx)
 of the [Namecheap API](https://www.namecheap.com/support/api/intro.aspx).

-Fair warning: I created this project for my own use.
-I don't plan to fulfill feature requests.
-I published this code on GitHub under an open-source license so that others could learn from it and fork it as needed.
-Thanks for understanding.
+Fair warning: I created this project for my own use and probably won't respond to feature requests in a timely manner, if at all.
+I wanted to push the code under an open-source license so that others could learn from it and fork it as needed.
+I couldn't find anything else like this out there.

 ## Usage